ZsoltMolnarrr/SpellPower/README.md

 );
 ```

+**How big bonuses should be used?**

-It is recommended to keep your Spell Power bonuses roughly in the same ballpark as vanilla `attack_damage` attribute.
+As long as the user experience is intended to be Vanilla friendly, it is recommended to keep your Spell Power bonuses roughly in the same ballpark as vanilla `attack_damage` attribute.
 For example:
 - A staff might have + 4 Fire Spell Power

 ### Adopting Spell haste

-The retrieve the Spell Haste value of a player, use the following API:
+To retrieve the Spell Haste value of a player, use the following API:
 ```java
 // Given `player` is a PlayerEntity double haste = SpellPower.getHaste(player);
 ```

 This value represents a relative casting speed.
 For example:
-- When players have no haste bonus (so default attriubte value of 100) it returns `1.0`
+- When players have no haste bonus (so default attribute value) it returns `1.0`
 - When players have 50% haste bonus (so attribute value of 150) it returns `1.5`

 Haste can be calculated with at arbitrary formula.
 But the typical recommendation is the following: